emainta/MicroSphere/ACTAM Project/README.md

 # MICROSPHERE
 > MICROSPHERE is a Bluetooth synth toy, designed to familiarize with diatonic harmony.

+##### ADVANCED CODING TOOLS AND METHODOLOGIES PROJECT
+*A.A.
+2018-2019*
+Brundo Nicoletta
+Gino Jacopo
+Intagliata Emanuele

 ### Index
 1. Concept
 2. How to use MICROSPHERE